marjoleinF/pre/README.md

 Including hinge functions
 -------------------------

 More complex prediction ensembles can be obtained using the `gpe()` function.
 The abbreviation gpe stands for generalized prediction ensembles, which may include hinge functions of the predictor variables as described in Friedman (1991), in addition to rules and/or linear terms.
-Addition of such hinge functions may improve predictive accuracy (but may also reduce interpretability).
+Addition of such hinge functions may improve predictive accuracy.
 More information about fitting generalized prediction ensembles can be obtained by typing:

 ``` r
 ?gpe